Tuesday, 10 April 2018

 I am very grateful to Gaye Morgan, Librarian in Charge and Conservator in Charge at the Codrington Library for allowing me access to the Library and for facilitating the photography.

-I am also very grateful to Gaye Morgan for providing the photographs of the Codrington Library busts (below) taken in the early 2000's when the busts were taken down for cleaning.
+I am also very grateful to Gaye Morgan for providing the black and white photographs of the Codrington Library busts (below) taken in the early 2000's when the busts were taken down for cleaning.

 ____________________________